sherlocktech/trip-calculator/README.md

 ### Getting Started

 The project depends on [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/).
-If you don't already have it, you will need to install Node - which includes npm in its install - before anything else.
-You'll use npm to get the rest.

 To check if you already have Node and npm open a command line interface:
 ```